This tutorial shows you exactly what you need to know when you want to connect your XLR microphone to your computer (PC or Mac).

 - USB Audio Interface

-We’ll go into both options and let you know why we think the USB Audio Interface is the best way for you to achieve your goals.
+We’ll go into both options and let you know why we think the USB Audio Interface is the best way to achieve your goals.

 XLR To USB Cable / Adapter

-In some circumstances, it may be possible to use a cheap ~$20 cable to plug an XLR microphone into the USB input of your desktop or laptop computer.
+In some circumstances, it may be possible to use a cheap ~$20 cable to plug an XLR microphone into your desktop or laptop computer’s USB input.
 In our tests, this solution has worked well for handheld dynamic microphones like the Shure SM58.

 That being said, we don’t recommend this solution for the following reasons: